ENGLISH LANGUAGE DEVELOPMENT

-The Windsor Unified School District offers a variety of English language acquisition programs for students and parents who speak English as a second language.
+The Windsor Unified School District offers a variety of English language acquisition programs for multilingual and multicultural students and parents who speak English as a second language.

-In the classroom certificated staff provide English Language Development utilizing various assessment tools, to all English learners who are identified with the California English Language Development Test, a state administered standardized assessment for all second language learners.
+In the classroom certificated staff provide English Language Development utilizing various assessment tools, to all multilingual learners who are identified with the English Learner Proficiency Assessment of California (ELPAC), a state administered standardized assessment for all second language learners.

-The primary goal of the English Language Learner program in the Windsor Unified School district is to develop proficiency in English and in the district’s core curriculum as effectively and as rapidly as possible.
+The primary goal of the ELD program in the Windsor Unified School district is to develop proficiency in English and in the district’s core curriculum as effectively and as rapidly as possible.

 Parents registering their students in the Windsor Unified School District must complete a Home Language Survey, which contains the following questions:

 The California Education Code requires schools to determine the languages spoken at home by each student.